libredirect/browser_extension/README.md

 - Goodreads <span>&#8594;</span> [BiblioReads](https://github.com/nesaku/BiblioReads)
 - Wikipedia <span>&#8594;</span> [Wikiless](https://wikiless.org)

-**Note**: The Extension will be using random instances by default.
-You can modify this and add custom instances too.

 # Please read the [FAQ](https://libredirect.github.io/faq.html) if you have any questions!

 ## Donate